-We are used to have one or two cars per family and we can’t see us living without these useful vehicles.
-Your car will provide you with transportation to safety and it may even become your shelter during a disaster.
-Prepping your car could save lives and it’s critical to always have a well-prepared and well-maintained vehicle.
+We are used to having one or two cars per family, and we can’t see us living without these useful vehicles.
+Your vehicle will provide you with transportation to safety, and it may even become your shelter during a disaster.
+Prepping your car could save lives, and it’s critical to always have a well-prepared and well-maintained vehicle.

 Prepping your car – Upkeep and Inspections

 Keeping your vehicle in good shape shouldn’t be done only for the end of the world and it should be a general rule.
 You shouldn’t do the yearly inspection just because your state’s regulations require you to do so.Do it because that car you drive daily keeps you safe and gets you back to your family.
 You don’t have to be a mechanic to spot if something is wrong with your car.
 Here are just a few necessary checkups you can do before prepping your car:

 - Check if the tires are in good shape and properly inflated.

 - Check if the windshield wipers are in good condition and if all the lights are working.